jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         as it seems.
 We only need constancy in the hygiene and care of our mouth, to prevent the formation of calculus and bacterial plaque.
-In addition, periodic visits to the Dentist are essential to achieve a deeper cleaning, especially in those places of difficult access for both, the brushes and dental floss.</p>\n"
+In addition, periodic visits to the Dentist are essential to achieve a deeper cleaning, especially in those places of difficult access for both; the brushes and dental floss.</p>\n"
     - question: How can I know if my gum is already sick?
       answer: "<p>The most obvious signs are spontaneous bleeding or to tooth brushing, the appearance of pus with a bad taste or smell of the mouth, redness or retraction